aospapp/aosp/external/autotest/docs/wificell.md

 Most WiFi tests specify `DEPENDENCIES = 'wificell'` in their control file, which means they require not only an autotest server and a DUT, but also a special test-enabled Access Point (AP).
 Additionally, some tests require a packet capture (pcap) device or a signal attenuator.
+For instructions on how to set up a wifcell for testing, visit [Setting up a WiFi Test Cell](https://chromeos.google.com/partner/dlm/docs/component-qual/settinguptestcell.html).

 The basics of running a wificell autotest are the same as any other, except that autotest also needs to know where to find your test AP.
 For some